Quickstart

 Deploy your documentation in minutes

-This quickstart guide will walk you through the process of setting up and deploying your documentation site in just a few minutes.
+This quickstart guide shows you how to set up and deploy your documentation site in minutes.

-By the end of this guide, you’ll have a live documentation site that’s ready to customize and expand.
+After you complete this guide, you will have a live documentation site ready to customize and expand.

-Prerequisites: Before you begin, make sure to create an account and complete onboarding.
+Prerequisites: Before you begin, create an account and complete onboarding.

 Getting Started

-Once you’ve completed the onboarding process, your documentation site will be automatically deployed to a unique URL with the following format.
+After you complete the onboarding process, your documentation site will automatically deploy to a unique URL with this format:

-You can find your URL from the Overview page of the dashboard.
+Find your URL on the Overview page of your dashboard.

-This URL is instantly available and will update whenever you make changes to your documentation.
-It’s perfect for testing and sharing with your team during development.
+This URL becomes available immediately and updates when you make changes to your documentation.
+Use this URL for testing and sharing with your team during development.

-Mintlify offers two different workflows for creating and maintaining your documentation.
+Mintlify offers two workflows for creating and maintaining your documentation.

 Code-based workflow

-For developers who prefer working with their existing tools.
-Click to jump to section.
+For users who prefer working with existing tools in their local environment.
+Click to jump to this section.

 Web editor workflow

-For those who prefer a visual interface.
-Click to jump to section.
+For users who prefer a visual interface in their web browser.
+Click to jump to this section.

 Code-Based Workflow

-The code-based workflow integrates with your existing development environment and Git repositories, making it ideal for technical teams who want to manage documentation alongside their code.
+The code-based workflow integrates with your existing development environment and Git repositories.
+This workflow is best for technical teams who want to manage documentation alongside code.

 Install the CLI

-To work locally with your documentation, install the Mintlify Command Line Interface (CLI) by running the following command in your terminal:
+To work locally with your documentation, install the Command Line Interface (CLI), called mint, by running this command in your terminal:

 You need Node.js version 19 or higher installed on your machine.
 If you encounter installation issues, check the troubleshooting guide.